Abhijeet644/odin-recipes/README.md

 # odin-recipes
-A simple recipes website demonstrating the use of basic HTML commands.
+A simple website with a list of recipes demonstrating the use of basic HTML commands.